atharva97/Email2Jira-Pusher-AI-Agent/README.md

 ---

-## ⏱️ How to Change Scan Frequency
+## ⏱️ How to Change Email Scan Frequency

 1. Open the workflow in n8n
 2. Click on the **Schedule Trigger** node
 3. Set **Trigger Interval** to your desired value (e.g., 10 minutes)
-4. Save and reactivate the workflow
+4. Save and re-run the workflow

 You can scan as often or rarely as you like.